Lighthouse Technologies

 xed installation platforms, oering a new communications

-chipset for better cable management when driving HD resolution
+chipset for better Cable management when driving HD resolution

 screens.
 It provides connectivity to LED screens directly from any